LivestockWaterRecycling/lwr-news-scraper/README.md

          }
 ```
-The articles.json file that this program generates holds an array of JSON Article objects.
+The json files that this program generates holds an array of JSON Article objects.
 So, when accessing through API, treat initial data as such.